aucchen/dendry/README.md

 In the browser, the state is stored as `dendryUI.dendryEngine.state`.
 Qualities are at `dendryUI.dendryEngine.state.qualities`.
 You can use these variables in the browser console to inspect or alter the current state of the game.

+## Random testing in dendry

+To run random tests in dendry, run `dendry random-test -nruns <number of runs> -d game_data --choices_dump choices --scenes_dump scenes`

+To see all the command-line options, run `dendry random-test -h`

 ## Example projects with source code

 Given the current sparsity of the documentation, a good way to learn dendry is to read through the source code of existing games.